ansible/ansible-navigator/docs/settings.rst

   end-settings-sample

-The following table describes all available configuration options.
+The following table describes all available settings.

 ..
   start-parameters-tables